 Which brings me to the moral of the story: Buying that little car was like buying a pair of jeans that are way too tight because you are convinced you’ll lose 25 pounds.
 We bought the Z4 assuming our lifestyle would change to fit it- but it didn’t.
-My husband is the kind of guy who will stop and grab groceries or a pizza or a fifty pack of Costco paper towels on the way home, but with this car- he couldn’t.
-He likes to keep his tennis gear, work folders, golf bag, hard hat and huge gym duffel with him, but with this car he couldn’t.
+My husband is the kind of guy who will stop and grab groceries or a pizza or a fifty pack of Costco toilet paper on the way home, but with this car- he couldn’t.
+He also likes to keep his tennis gear, work folders, golf bag, hard hat and gym duffel with him, but with this car he couldn’t.
 I could go on, but you get the idea.
 There was nothing at all wrong with the car- it just wasn’t for him- or for us.
 It didn’t fit our reality.

 How many people woke up January 1st with an awesome list of New Year’s resolutions that don’t fit their reality?

-Year after year so many of us have the tendency to imagine ourselves conforming (transforming) into a set of lifestyle goals that simply do not match who we know we are.
+Year after year so many of us have the tendency to imagine ourselves conforming to a set of lifestyle goals that simply do not match who we know we are.
 The consequences are always the same- frustration that ultimately leads to some version of a “dark, rainy parking lot”.. usually in front of an all you can eat buffet.

 I don’t need to imagine myself in a new, snazzy set of wheels; the ones I have now are perfectly fine.
 I don’t want to have to break in, or be broken by, something strange and new and possibly ill-fitting like our Z4.